-The average litter size for Zuhcons is made up of four to five puppies.
+The average litter size for Zuhcons is four to five puppies.
 Breeders can cross a Shih Tzu and Bichon Frise or two Zuchons to produce the breed.

-If you decide this teddy bear dog is not for you, there are other choices with similar temperaments and personalities.
-The obvious choice is one of the two breeds that breeders use to make up the Zuchon, the Shih Tzu or the Bichon Frise.
-There are other choices, however.
+There are other choices of toy dogs with similar temperaments and personalities.
+The obvious choice is one of the two breeds that breeders use to make up the Zuchon: the Shih Tzu or the Bichon Frise.
+There are other choices too, of course:

 - Lhasa Apso– Friendly, affectionate, and long-lived.
 The breed does have a tendency to bark, making it an excellent watchdog.

 - Maltese– Happy and generally healthy, the breed is also hypoallergenic.